Install

 • If the import speed is important to you, the higher plan you upgrade to, the quicker the import will be, as for example, Enterprise Plan essentially spins off 10 parallel import processes, achieving the effect as if 10 apps would import your data in parallel.

-• You can also migrate your WordPress Blog Posts and Pages to Shopify by following this tutorial.
+• You can also migrate your WordPress Blog Posts and Pages to Shopify using the WP AllExport plugin by following this tutorial.

 • Learn more about migrations to Shopify and what other types of data Matrixify can migrate to Shopify in bulk.